Last Updated: August 22, 2021

 2. A Golden Entrepreneur Visa

-The main requirement of the program is that you create at least 10 jobs in Portugal and register each employee in the Portuguese Social Security system.
+The main requirement of the Program is that you create at least 10 jobs in Portugal and register each employee in the Portuguese Social Security system.
 Portuguese companies pay 23.75% of gross wages to social security and employees pay a rate of 11% on their salary.
-To qualify for the visa, both of these rates must be met.
+To qualify for the visa, both rates must be met.

 Other taxes involved in this setup include corporate and personal income tax.
 The corporate tax rate hasn’t risen in the last few years and seems to have plateaued at 21%.

-The personal income tax rate is about 48%, but you can reduce that tax if you prove you are a non-habitual resident.
+The personal income tax rate is progressive from 14.5% to 48%, but you can reduce that tax if you prove you are a non-habitual resident.

 Portugal definitely isn’t cheap compared to all of the Eastern European countries that I’m always talking about, but the program may still be the right fit for you and your business.